Computing the smallest fixed point of order-preserving nonexpansive mappings arising in positive stochastic games and static analysis of programs: Basic notions

 \section{Basic notions}

 In this paper, we will work in $\rd$ equipped with the sup-norm $\norm{\cdot}$.
-We consider the natural partial order on $\rd$ defined as: $x\leq y$ if for all $i$, $1 \leq i \leq d$, $x_i\leq y_i$ where $x_i$ indicates the $i$th coordinate of $x$.
-We write $x<y$ when $x\leq y$ and there exists a $j$ such that $x_j<y_j$.
-We denote by $\mathbb{R}_+$ (resp.\ $\mathbb{R}_-$) the set of real nonnegative (resp.\ nonpositive) numbers.
+We consider the natural partial order on $\rd$ defined as: $x\leqslant y$ if for all $i$, $1 \leqslant i \leqslant d$, $x_i\leqslant y_i$ where $x_i$ indicates the $i$th coordinate of $x$.
+We write $x<y$ when $x\leqslant y$ and there exists a $j$ such that $x_j<y_j$.
+We denote by $\mathbb{R}_+$ (resp. $\mathbb{R}_-$) the set of real nonnegative (resp. nonpositive) numbers.
 All vectors of $\rd$ such that $f(x)=x$ are called fixed points of the map $f$.
 We denote by $\ff$ the set of fixed points of $f$.

 When the action spaces are finite, dynamic programming operators are not differentiable, and they may even have empty subdifferentials or superdifferentials.
-However, their local behavior can be analyzed by means of a non-linear analogue of the differential, the semidifferential.
-In order to define it, let us recall some basic notions concerning cones.
+However, following~\cite{Fix}, we analyze their local behavior by means of a nonlinear analogue of the differential, the semidifferential (e.g.~\cite{RW}).
+In order to define it, let us recall some basic notions concerning cones and homogeneous maps.